MicrosoftDocs/dynamics-365-fraud-protection/content/lists-rules-overview.md

 ---
 author: yvonnedeq
-description: This topic is an overview of how to use rules and lists. ms.author: v-madeq ms.service: fraud-protection ms.date: 04/3/2020
+description: This topic provides an overview on how to use rules and lists. ms.author: v-madeq ms.service: fraud-protection ms.date: 04/03/2020

 ms.topic: conceptual
 search.app: